 - Season with salt, red chili powder, turmeric powder and chaat masala.

 - Add hot boiled potatoes and mashed accordingly.

 - Stir and cook for a minutes on medium heat to mix up all ingredients.

 - Add freshly chopped green coridner and mix well.

 - Now the delicious aloo bharta is ready to serve.

-- I personally love to starchy potatoes as they don't hold their shape and good for mashing.
+- I personally love to use starchy potatoes as they don't hold their shape and good for mashing.
 They are floury in texture so give good taste after cooking with spices and herbs.

-- The flavor of mustard oil makes a traditional taste of bhurta.
+- The flavor of mustard oil makes the traditional taste of bhurta.
 If you don't have then skip with canola or vegetable oil.
 You can use mustard seeds to add a flavor of mustard in bhurta as per your choice.

 - You are open to make variations in spices according to taste.

 - Chaat masala is my secret ingredient as it always help to bring good taste without using so many other spices.

 - As per my experience, potato temperature is the big influencer to mash.
 If your boiled potatoes are cold then it would not be a good mashing experience.
 Always use hot boiled potatoes to mash.